Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 - **Material**.
 A material attribute is used instead of $n_D$ and $v_D$ since refraction and reflectance vary by wavelength, using material could ensure that refractive index can be freely calculated depending on the wavelength.
 This attribute is presented in the form of a `string` like `LASFN1`, a look-up table is used to retrive the parameters of the material.

-- **Clear semi-diameter** $d$.
+- **Clear semi-diameter** $sd$.
 The name “semi-diameter” is borrowed from Zemax, it essentially describes the working radius of the surface, calculated by height from the optical axis.
 Radius larger than that will be treated as a flat plane perpendicular to the axis.
 This value is non-negative, and for a lens group with 2 or more surfaces (such as a doublet), the clear semi-diameter of the first surface will be used for the rest of surfaces as well.

 - **Edge chamfer** $c$.
 At the edge of the clear semi-diameter, a 45 degree chamfer can be applied.
 The positive chamfer value points to the positive $z$ direction, which means this value should be either 0 or having the opposite sign of $r$.
 For a lens group with 2 or more surfaces, only the first and last sufrace's chamfer will be calculated.